A. P. Hill: Legacy

-In 1887, the Sons of Confederate Veterans (SCV) in Petersburg held its first meeting and decided to name its camp after A. P. Hill because he defended the city, his Third Corps included Petersburg's own 12th Virginia Infantry regiment, and because Gen. Hill died in nearby Dinwiddie County during the Third Battle of Petersburg a few days before General Lee surrendered the Army of Northern Virginia.
+In 1897, the Sons of Confederate Veterans (SCV) in Petersburg held its first meeting and decided to name its camp after A. P. Hill because he defended the city, his Third Corps included Petersburg's own 12th Virginia Infantry regiment, and because Gen. Hill died in nearby Dinwiddie County during the Third Battle of Petersburg a few days before General Lee surrendered the Army of Northern Virginia.
 They also erected a marker where Hill fell mortally wounded.
 Prominent commanders of the camp (lodge) included Congressman Patrick Henry Drewry and Petersburg's multi-term state senator Samuel D. Rodgers.
 The camp may have lapsed after 1938 but was revived on June 9, 1959, with David Lyon as its Commander.
 Petersburg also named a school after Hill and others for Lee, Stonewall Jackson, and J.E.B.
 Stuart.

 Hill's sword is on display at the Chesterfield County Museum in Chesterfield, Virginia.

 Hill's remains were reinterred twice in Richmond.
 In February 1867, Hill's remains were reinterred in Richmond's Hollywood Cemetery.
 During the late 1880s, several former comrades raised funds for a monument to Hill in Richmond.
 Hill's remains were again transferred, to the base of a monument dedicated on May 30, 1892, on land donated by developer Lewis Ginter.
 General Henry Heth led the procession to the dedication, and General James A. Walker gave an oration.
 A bronze statue of Hill, created by Caspar Buberl after William Ludwell Sheppard's design, topped the monument, while its plaster cast was given to the A.P.
 Hill Camp of Petersburg.
 The monument was located in the center of the intersection of Laburnum Avenue and Hermitage Road in what is now the city's Hermitage Road Historic District.
 This monument was the only one of its type in Richmond under which the subject individual was interred.
 On June 26, 2020, the Hermitage Road Historic District Association released a public statement requesting that the City of Richmond remove and relocate the monument to a more appropriate location.
-This request occurred within the context of the contemporary Black Lives Matter movement, and further impetus for the removal of Confederate monuments had been provided by protests in Richmond and elsewhere that followed the murder of George Floyd by a Minneapolis police officer in May 2020.
+This request occurred within the context of the contemporary Black Lives Matter movement, and further impetus for the removal of Confederate monuments had been provided by protests in Richmond and elsewhere that followed the death of George Floyd by a Minneapolis police officer in May 2020.